ooni/spec/backends/bk-003-collector.md

 Upon receiving a request to create a report, the collector:

-1. MUST fail with `4xx` if any required field is missing and/or if any present field has an invalid value.
+1. MUST fail with `4xx` if the JSON does not parse, it is not an object, any required field is missing and/or if any present field has an invalid value.

 2. MUST fail with `4xx` if the request is not compliant with its policies.